Caring for our Pets

 The Humane Society of the United States

 The Humane Society of the US say their goal is to end suffering for all animals.
-Their fight against animal cruelty involves: “Together with millions of supporters, the Humane Society of the United States takes on puppy mills, factory farms, the fur trade, trophy hunting, animal cosmetics testing and other cruel industries.
+Their animal safety and protection fight against animal cruelty involves: “Together with millions of supporters, the Humane Society of the United States takes on puppy mills, factory farms, the fur trade, trophy hunting, animal cosmetics testing and other cruel industries.
 Through our rescue, response and sanctuary work, as well as other hands-on animal care services, we help thousands of animals every year.
 We fight all forms of animal cruelty to achieve the vision behind our name: a humane society.

 They are a global affiliate with many branches throughout the USA.